yatima1460/Drill/README.md

 * Use your goddamn RAM: The third change is caching everything, I don't care about your RAM, I will use even 8GB of your RAM if this provides me a faster way to find your files, unused RAM is wasted RAM, even truer the more time passes.

-# Which one is a stable branch?
-Only commits tagged with versions' names can be compiled and are considered good, everything else is just dumped in `master`

 # Contributing
 TODOs: